 The report should outline steps being taken, or planned, and be descriptive to help set the context.
 For example, an employer piloting higher level apprenticeships may not be planning to achieve their target until 2019.

 Will apprentices who start from September 2016 count towards our target?

 No. Apprentices who start before the new funding arrangements come into effect will be supported under the current funding system and therefore will not count towards the public sector targets.

 Is there any advice available on how to market NHS apprenticeships?

 If you are looking to attract young people into your organisation, our ThinkFuture web pages have a range resources, including three digital toolkits, to help you engage this age group.

 Employers may also consider using traineeships as part of their approach to recruiting apprentices.
 Traineeships are funded separately to apprenticeships and are designed help young people, aged 16-24, to become ‘work ready’ by providing them with work preparation training, English, maths and work experience.
-You can find more information on our traineeship web pages.
+Traineeships can provide valuable experience and skills, which helps people, including those with learning disabilities or difficulties, to prepare for an apprenticeship or employment.
+You can find more information on the gov.uk traineeship web pages.

 How can I maximise the levy when I am limited by the number of vacancies I can recruit to?

 Apprenticeships are not just for new recruits but are an ideal way of developing staff across an organisation.
 The levy can be used to fund individuals who already hold a qualification as long as they are acquiring new skills that are substantially different.